 In such a 2-player zero-sum game, all NESs have the same Nash-equilibrium value (NEV) $V^*_0(\occ_0) \eqdef V_0(\occ_0,{\mu^{1*},\mu^{2*}})$.

-Finite horizon POSGs being equivalent to EFGs with imperfect information and perfect recall, the following key result for EFGs applies to (finite $H$) POSGs: \begin{theorem}{\cite{Kuhn-ctg53,FudTir-gt91}} In a game of perfect recall, mixed and behavioral strategies are equivalent.
-(More precisely: Every mixed strategy is equivalent to the unique behavioral strategy it generates, and each behavioral strategy is equivalent to every mixed strategy that generates it.) \end{theorem}
+Finite horizon POSGs being equivalent to EFGs with imperfect information and perfect recall, the following key result for EFGs applies to (finite $H$) POSGs: \begin{theorem}{\cite{Kuhn-ctg53,FudTir-gt91}} In a game of perfect recall, mixed and behavior strategies are equivalent.
+(More precisely: Every mixed strategy is equivalent to the unique behavior strategy it generates, and each behavior strategy is equivalent to every mixed strategy that generates it.) \end{theorem}